 - 1,333 undergraduate students (Fall 2023)

-CALS In the news
+CALS in the news

 Students, faculty, staff, and members of the public participating in VT-AES programs can access information about civil rights protections at the UVM Office of Equal Opportunity home page.
 Staff with the Office of Equal Opportunity are available to answer questions about reasonable accommodations, anti-discrimination policy, reporting, support measures, and related topics.
 Students interested in reasonable accommodations for a disability-related condition are encouraged to contact Student Accessibility Services.